Ursula (The Little Mermaid): Critical response

 William Thomas of Empire described Ursula as "truly quake-inducing", while Time's Eliana Dockterman enjoyed the fact that, unlike previous Disney villains, "Ursula doesn't even pretend to be good ...
 Right off the bat, she owns her evil witchiness".
-Kilmeny Fane-Saunders, writing for Radio Times, warned parents that Ursula could possibly frighten young children.
+Kilmeny Fane-Saunders, writing for Radio Times, warned parents that Ursula could frighten young children.
 However, The Huffington Post's Hilary Sheinbau believes that "there are many of these people who walk ... talk and strive among us", concluding, "it's important for kids to know that not everyone is going to look out for their best interests, however tempting some offers may be."
 Metro's Duncan Lindsay agreed that Ursula teaches children "that binding contracts are a necessary part of every deal.
 We can thank her for all of our business sense as we are always sure to triple check that paperwork when ... securing deals."
 Dave Smith of the Disney Archives wrote, "When anger does bring out her true emotion, the effects are staggering.
 Her look of stark hatred, even while her face is still human, must certainly have brought nightmares to young children.
 And when she finally changes into a giant, towering up through the waves and over puny mortals, the embodiment of fury is quite breathtaking."
 Smith concluded, "Earlier we may have chuckled at her villainy; at this moment, there is no laughter ... only genuine fear."
 Meanwhile, SMOSH's Francesco Marciuliano praised the character as "one of the most gleefully evil characters Disney has ever created."

 Carroll's vocal performance as Ursula has been met with similar praise.
 Michael Wilmington of the Los Angeles Times predicted that the actress "will make [the film] a hit".
 Roger Hurlburt of the Sun-Sentinel enthused, "If Academy Awards were given for vocal talents, then Pat Carroll ... certainly is deserving."
 Hurlburt went on to extol Carroll as "a tour de force ... making such previous Disney villainesses -- Cruella de Ville (sic) (101 Dalmatians) and the Evil Queen (Snow White) -- pale in comparison", while the Deseret News' Chris Hicks described her performance as "delightful".
 To-date, Carroll's interpretation of Ursula remains so respected that it has ultimately eclipsed her previous body of work as an actress, of which she was "most proud" nonetheless, not minding that she was associated with the role almost exclusively.
 Carroll explained that she would sign autographs "Dear Sweetlips: I hug you with my tentacles.
 Oceans of love, Ursula.'
 And then, underneath, in parentheses, I put 'Pat Carroll,' very small" because her fans are more likely to identify with her character than her.